inducer/pudb/README.rst

   under the cursor.

 * Drop to a Python shell in the current environment by pressing "!".
+  Or open a command prompt alongside the source-code via "Ctrl-X".

 * PuDB places special emphasis on exception handling.
 A post-mortem mode makes it easy to retrace a crashing program's last steps.